 Tianjin University of Traditional Chinese Medicine

 Tianjin University of Traditional Chinese Medicine in China operates one of the largest traditional Chinese medicine hospitals in the world.
-NWHSU established a relationship with Tianjin University in 2003, providing acupuncture and Chinese medicine students the opportunity to practice clinical observation in the East.
-In 2011, the relationship expanded to include chiropractic students, who can observe firsthand, traditional Chinese medicine culture and treatment of spinal conditions.
+NWHSU established a relationship with Tianjin University in 2003.
+This provides acupuncture and Chinese medicine students the opportunity to practice clinical observation in the East.
+In 2011, the relationship expanded to include chiropractic students, who can observe firsthand.

 Contributions from the following business partners provide exceptional, sustaining support to the University.